MALABA

 Mrs Zvedi

-Marriage Act on the ground that a girl physiologically,
+of the Marriage Act on the ground that a girl physiologically,

 psychologically and emotionally matures earlier than a boy.
-The

 contention is without scientific evidence to support it.
-The Zimbabwe

-and national constitutions as the minimum age for marriage, is that a
+rights law and national constitutions as the minimum age for

-person of that age is considered to be psychologically and
+marriage, is that a person of that age is considered to be

-physiologically developed enough for the responsibilities and
+psychologically and physiologically developed enough for the

-consequences of marriage and is capable of giving free and full
+responsibilities and consequences of marriage and is capable of

-consent to marriage.
+giving free and full consent to marriage.

 As